Rider Insider Online Calendar

 Live at The Majestic hosts shows ranging from nationally touring concerts and comedy acts to locally produced cultural events in one of the most elegant performing arts venues in the southwest, the historic Majestic Theatre.
-Upcoming movies, musicals and comedy shows include:
+Upcoming movies, musicals, dance performances and comedy shows include:

 The Majestic Theatre is located at 1925 Elm St. Information: majestic.dallasculture.org.

 May 18 AT&T Performing Arts Center presents Hasan Minhaj In Conversation at 7:30 p.m. on Wednesday, May 18 at Winspear Opera House, 2403 Flora St., part of the Hear Here Speaker series.
 Hasan Minhaj is a two-time Peabody Award-Winning comedian best known for his breakout special Homecoming King (Netflix) and his critically acclaimed, political satire show Patriot Act with Hasan Minhaj (Netflix) which won a Peabody, an Emmy, and a Television Academy Honor.
 Previously, Hasan was a senior correspondent at The Daily Show with Jon Stewart (Comedy Central) and headlined the 2017 White House Correspondents' Dinner.
 Information: www.attpac.org.